nicjac/python-zte-mc801a/README.md

 ## ⚠️ Warning

-This is not an official client for the router.
+**This is not an official client for the router.
+The authors have no affiliation with the manufacturer**.
 While most READ operations are likely to be safe, WRITE operations such as cell locking could lead to router malfunction or, in extreme cases, render the device inoperable.

 ## Features